The EDB’S Annual Report

 The competition is fierce.
 Every retention and expansion case for Tacoma-Pierce County is a potential recruitment case for another region.
 Tacoma-Pierce County faces regional, national and global competition to keep its existing firms, as well as recruit new firms to our market.

-Because most deals take well over a year to conclude, the EDB measures its results in five-year increments for the purpose of the Annual Report.
-The EDB’s $184:1 return on its investors’ dollars (ROI) from 2014–2018 is indicative of the strength of its recruitment and retention programs.
+Because most deals take well over a year to conclude, the EDB measures its results in five-year increments.
+The EDB’s $140:1 return on its investors’ dollars from 2015-2019 is indicative of the strength of its recruitment and retention programs.

 Download our Annual Reports